Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Related works

-Subjective and objective cognitive workload measurements, when used in conjunction with reinforcement learning (RL), can serve as a workload allocation controller for MH-MR teams.
+Subjective and objective CWL measurements, when used in conjunction with reinforcement learning (RL), can serve as a workload allocation controller for MH-MR teams.
 RL optimizes workloads based on both measurements, allowing for real-time allocation of tasks among multiple humans and robots to achieve desired outcomes.
 This results in a more effective and efficient system that balances the needs of both humans and robots.
 Furthermore, RL allows for adaptation to changing conditions, which is crucial in dynamic and uncertain human-robot interaction scenarios.
-Despite its potential benefits, there is limited understanding and fewer studies that have explored the use of both measurements and the RL approach for MH-MR applications in real world settings.
+Despite its potential benefits, there is limited understanding, and fewer studies that have explored the use of both measurements and RL approaches for MH-MR applications in real-world settings.

-Previous research has predominantly focused on the use of RL for workload allocation in human-robot interaction scenarios \cite{zhang2022reinforcement}, \cite{lim2021adaptive}, \cite{ghadirzadeh2016sensorimotor}.
+Previous research has predominantly focused on the use of RL for workload allocation in human-robot interaction scenarios \cite{zhang2022reinforcement, ghadirzadeh2016sensorimotor}.
 These studies aimed to balance the workload between humans and robots in collaborative tasks while considering factors such as user satisfaction, task efficiency, and cognitive load.
-For instance, Zhang \textit{et. al} \cite{zhang2022reinforcement} proposed an algorithm to optimize task allocation in complex assembly operations.
+Zhang \textit{et. al} \cite{zhang2022reinforcement}, for instance, proposed an algorithm to optimize task allocation in complex assembly operations.
 The algorithm was evaluated through a virtual assembly of an alternator and showed great potential in reducing human workload and improving efficiency in human-robot collaboration tasks.
 Lim \textit{et. al} \cite{lim2021adaptive} presented a human-machine interface and interaction system to support adaptive automation in unmanned aircraft systems.
-This system uses a network of physiological sensors and machine learning models to infer the user's cognitive workload in single human operator and MRS scenarios, where the human operator is responsible for coordinating the tasks of multiple UAVs.
+This system uses a network of physiological sensors and machine learning models to infer the user's CWL in single human operator and MRS scenarios, where the human operator is responsible for coordinating the tasks of multiple UAVs.
 Ghadirzadeh \textit{et. al} \cite{ghadirzadeh2016sensorimotor} developed a data-efficient RL framework for modeling physical human-robot collaborations that enables the robot to learn how to collaborate with a human operator.
 The framework reduces uncertainty in the interaction using Gaussian processes, and optimal action selection is ensured through Bayesian optimization.